shows

 Second Marriage (SUA, 2011)

-(Selected) Venues Played: The Great American Music Hall (San Francisco), Cafe du Nord (San Francisco), Artisphere (VA), Bayanihan Community Center (San Francisco), Echo Curio (Los Angeles), El Rio (San Francisco), Green Alcatraz (Berkeley), Groveland Farmer's Market (Groveland), In the Flow Festival (Sacramento), KALX Live (Berkeley), Kingman's Ivy Room (Albany), Littlefield Concert Hall (Oakland), Luna's Cafe (Sacramento), Mama Buzz Cafe (Oakland), ResBox (Los Angeles), The Stork Club (Oakland), The Handbag Factory (LA), Chapel of the Chimes (Oakland), Subterranean Arthouse (Berkeley), Totally Intense Fractal Mindgaze Hut (Oakland), Trinity Chapel (Berkeley)
+(Selected) Venues Played: The Great American Music Hall (San Francisco), Cafe du Nord (San Francisco), de Young Museum (San Francisco), KALX Live (Berkeley), Artisphere (VA), Bayanihan Community Center (San Francisco), Yerba Buena Center for the Arts (San Francisco), Chapel of the Chimes (Oakland), Red Poppy Art House (San Francisco), Hemlock Tavern (San Francisco), The Makeout Room (San Francisco), El Rio (San Francisco), Trinity Chapel (Berkeley), In the Flow Festival (Sacramento), Berkeley Arts Festival (Berkeley), The Starry Plough (Berkeley), West End Theater (Quincy), Kingman's Ivy Room (Albany), Littlefield Concert Hall (Oakland), Luna's Cafe (Sacramento), Mama Buzz Cafe (Oakland), ResBox (Los Angeles), Echo Curio (Los Angeles), Que Sera (Long Beach), The Stork Club (Oakland), Bows & Arrows (Sacramento), Human Resources (LA), The Handbag Factory (LA), Subterranean Arthouse (Berkeley), Totally Intense Fractal Mindgaze Hut (Oakland), Awaken Cafe (Oakland), Actual Cafe (Oakland)

-Formal Collaborators (members of expanded ensembles, past and present): Francis Wong (saxophone), Cory Wright (reeds), Jason Hoopes (bass), John-Carlos Perea (electric bass), Jordan Glenn (drums), Chad McKinney (harmonium), Curtis McKinney (electric bass), Chris Skebo (trumpet), Caitlin Moe (vocals/piano), Jim Kaiser (bicycle wheel/electronics), Patrick Rost (electronics), (in Dino Piranha:) Phillip Greenlief (tenor saxophone), Will Redmond (guitar), Noah Phillips (guitar), Doug Stuart (bass), (in Swarm Intelligence:) Kasey Knudsen (tenor sax), Dan Seamans (bass)
+Formal Collaborators (members of expanded ensembles, past and present): Francis Wong (saxophone), Cory Wright (reeds), Rob Ewing (trombone), Eli Wallace (piano), Jason Hoopes (bass), John-Carlos Perea (electric bass), Jordan Glenn (drums), Bob LaDue (percussion), Chad McKinney (harmonium), Curtis McKinney (electric bass), Caitlin Moe (vocals/piano), Jim Kaiser (bicycle wheel/electronics), Patrick Rost (electronics), (in Dino Piranha:) Phillip Greenlief (tenor saxophone), Will Redmond (guitar), Noah Phillips (guitar), Doug Stuart (bass), (in Swarm Intelligence:) Kasey Knudsen (tenor sax), Dan Seamans (bass)